Broadway: Here I'll Stay — The Words of Alan Jay Lerner: Background and release

 The album was the second (and last to date) in a series of Broadway-themed records that Philips proposed for the singer.
 The first one was The Music of Richard Rodgers, a tribute to Richard Rodgers, whom Andrews admires.

 This second album features a repertoire centered on the compositions of Alan Jay Lerner, with songs from Brigadoon, Paint Your Wagon, My Fair Lady, and Camelot.
-The CD is structured into four suites, each based on a specific soundtrack, without the use of medleys, allowing the full performance of each song.
-The instrumentation includes instrumental sections interspersed with solo and choral performances.
+The CD is structured into four suites, each based on a specific soundtrack, allowing the full performance of each song.
+The musical structure features instrumental segments interspersed with solo and choral singing.
 There is also an unplugged section, in which Julie Andrews performs some songs accompanied only by piano, including a recording made in London.
 The arrangements were created by Ian Fraser, who had worked with Julie since she was 24 years old.
 According to Andrews, the album includes all the people Lerner ever worked with, such as Kurt Weill, Frederick Loewe, and Leonard Bernstein".

 As a promotional effort, the singer appeared in a record store, in October 1996, showcasing and speaking to the public about her new CD and the cast recording of the musical Victor/Victoria (1995).
-During the interviews given to promote the album, the singer mentioned that the upcoming albums in the series would include tributes to George Gershwin, Stephen Sondheim, Irving Berlin, and Cole Porter.
+At that time, the singer mentioned that the upcoming albums in the Broadway series would include tributes to George Gershwin, Stephen Sondheim, Irving Berlin, and Cole Porter.
 However, due to a problem with her vocal cords, the artist was unable to sing again, and the project was abandoned.
 Two compilations featuring the best moments from the two released albums in the Broadway series, along with the cast recordings of The King and I (1992) and Victor/Victoria (1995), were released in 2001, under the title Classic Julie, Classic Broadway, and in 2006, At Her Very Best.